aliencaocao/TIL-2024/README.md

 ### Inference
-To speed up inference using whisper models, we decided to use [`faster-whisper`](https://github.com/SYSTRAN/faster-whisper), which utilises the ctranslate2, a fast inference engine for Transformer models, to increase the inference speeds by more than 2x.
+To speed up inference using Whisper models, we used [`faster-whisper`](https://github.com/SYSTRAN/faster-whisper).
+It utilises `ctranslate2`, a fast inference engine for Transformer models, to increase inference speeds by more than 2x.

 We also tried applying loudness normalisation to the audio clips before inference to increase accuracy score, and this was done using the [`pyloudnorm`](https://github.com/csteinmetz1/pyloudnorm) library.
 However, this loudness normalisation seemed to have no noticeable effect on our scores, but significantly slowed down model inference.
 This led us to conclude that our ASR models, namely Whisper Small and Medium, are already significantly robust to audio clips of varying loudness.
 This can also be seen in the physical competition where the raw whisper models were able to transcribe even the softest of clips in the advanced final round.